Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

     const appDefinition = `
         @App:name('Sample-Cargo-App')
         @App:qlVersion("2")
-        @App:description('Basic Stream application to demonstrate reading data from input stream and store it in the collection.
-The stream and collections will be created automatically if they do not already exist.')
+        @App:description('Basic Stream application to demonstrate reading data from input stream and store it in a collection.
+The stream and collections are created automatically if they do not already exist.')

         /**
          Testing the Stream Application:
             1. Open Stream SampleCargoAppDestStream in Console.
 The output can be monitored here.

-            2. Upload following data into SampleCargoAppInputTable C8DB Collection {"weight": 1}
+            2. Upload following data into SampleCargoAppInputTable collection {"weight": 1}
                 {"weight": 2}
                 {"weight": 3}